cortexproject/cortex/docs/configuration/config-file-reference.md

   # TLS CA path for the client
   # CLI flag: -experimental.querier.store-gateway-client.tls-ca-path
   [tls_ca_path: <string> | default = ""]

+# Configures the consistency check done by the querier on queried blocks when
+# running the experimental blocks storage.
+blocks_consistency_check:
+  # Whether the querier should run a consistency check to ensure all expected
+  # blocks have been queried.
+  # CLI flag: -experimental.querier.blocks-consistency-check.enabled
+  [enabled: <boolean> | default = false]

+  # The grace period allowed before a new block is included in the consistency
+  # check.
+  # CLI flag: -experimental.querier.blocks-consistency-check.upload-grace-period
+  [upload_grace_period: <duration> | default = 1h]
 ```

 ### `query_frontend_config`